Couchers-org/couchers/site/markdown/blog/2021/06/06/development-updates.md

 ## Stats

-TODO

-In the past two weeks, 10 developers collaborated on building Couchers.org thgouth over 7 thousand lines of code changed that touched over 141 files.
+In the past two weeks, 9 developers collaborated on building Couchers.org through over 13.5 thousand lines of code changed that touched over 314 files.
 A warm welcome to our new contributor who joined our development team and contributed to the codebase.

 None of this would be possible without our 100+ volunteers working in all areas of the project.
 The development teams would like to thank the rest of the core contributors for making our work possible.